moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ## Comparison of Existing Specifications

-* Both QRT and the Engelbart draft attempt to use existing payloads of RTP, RTCP, and SDP, unlike RUSH and SRT, as well as using existing Datagram frames
+* Some drafts attempt to use existing payloads of RTP, RTCP, and SDP, while others do not.
+* Some use QUIC Datagram frames, while others use QUIC streams.
-* All drafts take differing approaches to flow/stream identification and management; some address congestion control and others just omit the subject and leave it to QUIC to handle
+* All drafts take differing approaches to flow/stream identification and management.
+Some address congestion control and others just defer this to QUIC to handle.
-* Both QRT and RUSH specify ALPN identification; the Engelbart, Warp, and SRT drafts do not.
+* Some drafts specify ALPN identification, while others do not.

 ## Moving Beyond "RTP over QUIC".